OWASP/www-project-top-10-low-code-no-code-security-risks/content/2022/en/LCNC-SEC-06-Injection-Handling-Failures.md

 ### Scenario #2

 A user builds a registration form for new users.
-A malicious user uses their knowledge of database commands to delete all users from the database.
-Users with pending orders try to check on the status of their orders, to be told their account doesn't exist.
+A malicious user uses their knowledge of database commands to craft a specific input into the user field, which deletes all users from the database.
+Users with pending orders try to check on the status of their orders, to be told their account doesn’t exist.

 ## How to Prevent